 Although canned asparagus has a softer, milder taste and texture than fresh asparagus, it is delicious in soup or when added to omelets or pastas.
-Canned asparagus lasts indefinitely but does need to be canned using a pressure canner.
+Canned asparagus lasts for 1 – 3 years, but does need to be canned using a pressure canner.

 Don’t can the base of the asparagus plants (the part on the opposite end of the scaly leaves and pointed tip).
 This is too tough to can and will not be tender when it’s done.
-You should add salt, if desired, and water to your canning jars, then process at forty pounds pressure for forty minutes.
-If you’re pressed for time, you can cut your asparagus spears shorter, making less work for the canner.
+You should add salt, if desired, and water to your canning jars.

-Carrots are a homesteaders favorite for canning, as they taste deliciously sweet and tender after coming out of a can and there is no difference between canned and regular cooked carrots.
-These are great as a side dish or an addition to a stew or soup.
+Carrots are a homesteader’s favorite for canning, as they taste deliciously sweet and tender after coming out of a can, and there’s no difference between canned and regular cooked carrots.
+These are great as a side dish or an addition to stews or soups.